Shruti-0920/ChronicDiseaseMonitoring_Agent/README.md

 ##  File Included

 - `AgenticAI.pptx`: Presentation explaining the problem statement, proposed solution, system design, tools used, deployment, and future scope.
+- 'Reference_ChronicDiseaseMonitoring':Supporting information about chronic diseases to help the AI agent provide better responses.
+- UI_ChronicDiseaseMonitoring':Basic user interface layout for the AI agent interaction and health data input.

 ## License
 This project is shared without a license.
 All rights reserved.